What's happening?

 Posted: Mon, 23 Aug 2021 15:14

-Many families in England have little choice but a faith school and thousands are forced into faith schools...
+Three in 10 families in England are left with little choice but a faith school while thousands are forced...

 Faith schools routinely de-prioritise children in care, report finds